Aweptimum/Strike/README.md

 I'd like to thank Max Cahill, MikuAuahDark, Potatonomicon, and radgeRayden for helping (knowingly or not) with some details :)

 # Contributing
 Very little in this library was done in the best way from the start, and it's been extensively rewritten as its author learned more about best practices.
-Still, there's further work to be done.
-If a particular snippet makes you cringe, or there's a feature missing, feel free to fork, edit, test, and PR.
+Still, there's further work to be done (the require structure is particularly bad).
+If a snippet makes you cringe, or there's a feature missing, feel free to fork, edit, test, and PR.

 ## Out-Of-Scope Features
 * **Bit-Masking/Layering**\